maviharjit/configs/README.md

-# minimal and/or custom configs for various daemons
+# Minimal and/or custom configs for various daemons